phreborn/vbfcp_xmlAnaWSBuilder/README.md

 cd xmlAnaWSBuilder
 ```

 Then please set up ROOT and cmake.
-The recommended version is 6.18 (ATLAS recommended version as of May 15, 2020) or above.
+The recommended version is 6.18 or above.
 If you are on lxplus, you can directly run
 ```
 source setup_lxplus.sh
 ```
+**A note on ROOT version**: `setup_lxplus.sh` is an example setup script.
+Users are encouraged to prepare their own setup script following this example.
+ROOT version that serves best their purpose can be used as long as it is above 6.18.
+Please report an issue if you find using a newer version leads to problems.
+Thank you.

 ### Install RooFitExtensions